Western African Ebola epidemic: Protective clothing

+USAID published an open competitive bidding for proposals that address the challenge of developing "new practical and cost-effective solutions to improve infection treatment and control that can be rapidly deployed; 1) to help health care workers provide better care and 2) transform our ability to combat Ebola".
+On 12 December 2014, USAID announced the result of the first selection in a press release.
+On 17 December 2014, a team at Johns Hopkins University developed a prototype breakaway hazmat suit, and was awarded a grant from the USAID to develop it.
+The prototype has a small, battery-powered cooling pack on the worker's belt.

+The WHO recommends the use of two pairs of gloves, with the outer pair worn over the gown.
+Using two pairs may reduce the risk of sharp injuries; however, no evidence using more than the recommended will give additional protection.
+WHO also recommends the use of a coverall, which is generally appraised in terms of its resistance to non-enveloped DNA viruses.
+According to guidelines released by the CDC in August 2015, updates were put in place to improve the PAPR doffing method to make the steps easier, and affirm the importance of cleaning the floor where doffing has been done.
+Additionally, a designated doffing assistant was recommended to help in this process.

-Treatment
+Treatment and management

 No proven Ebola virus-specific treatment presently exists; however, measures can be taken to improve a patient's chances of survival.
-Ebola symptoms may begin as early as two days or as long as 21 days after one is exposed to the virus.
 Symptoms usually begin with a sudden influenza-like illness characterised by feeling tired, and pain in the muscles and joints.
-Later symptoms may include headache, nausea, and abdominal pain; this is often followed by severe vomiting and diarrhoea.
+Later symptoms often include severe vomiting and diarrhoea.
 In past outbreaks, it has been noted that some patients bleed internally and/or externally; however data published in October 2014 showed that this had been a rare symptom in the Western African outbreak.
-Another study published in October 2014 suggested that a person's genetic makeup may play a major role in determining how an infected person's body reacts to the disease, with some infected people experiencing mild or no symptoms while others progress to a very severe stage that includes bleeding.

-Without fluid replacement, such an extreme loss of fluids leads to dehydration, which in turn may lead to hypovolaemic shock—a condition in which there isn't enough blood for the heart to pump through the body.
+Without fluid replacement, such an extreme loss of fluids leads to dehydration, which in turn may lead to hypovolaemic shock—a condition in which there is not enough blood for the heart to pump through the body.
 If a patient is alert and is not vomiting, oral rehydration therapy may be instituted, but patients who are vomiting or are delirious must be hydrated with intravenous (IV) therapy.
 However, administration of IV fluids is difficult in the African environment.
 Inserting an IV needle while wearing three pairs of gloves and goggles that may be fogged is difficult, and once in place, the IV site and line must be constantly monitored.
 Without sufficient staff to care for patients, needles may become dislodged or pulled out by a delirious patient.
 A patient's electrolytes must be closely monitored to determine correct fluid administration, for which many areas did not have access to the required laboratory services.